cropgeeks/hpc-help/backups.rst

 Backups
 =======

-In addition to the 1.5 PB of primary storage, the cluster has an additional 1.0 PB of capacity dedicated to storing backups.
+In addition to primary storage, the cluster has an additional 2.3 PB of capacity dedicated to storing backups.

 .. important::
   Storage is expensive, and syncing backups is time consuming, so please read the :doc:`data-storage` and ensure your data is kept in the appropriate locations.